open-metadata/OpenMetadata/docs/openmetadata/connectors/snowflake.md

 ### 2. Install the Python module for this connector <a href="#install-from-pypi-or-source" id="install-from-pypi-or-source"></a>

-With the virtual environment set up and activated as described in Step 1, run the following command to install the Python module for the Snowflake connector.
+Once the virtual environment is set up and activated as described in Step 1, run the following command to install the Python module for the Snowflake connector.

 ```bash
 pip3 install 'openmetadata-ingestion[snowflake]'